Tender and juicy fall off the bone Smoked Turkey Wings are perfect for serving for the holidays, game day, or any day!

 Storing Leftovers: Leftovers will keep in the fridge for up to 5 days.
 If you are looking for them to last longer, toss them in the freezer in an airtight container or freezer bag, and they will last up to 2 months.

-Reheating Leftovers: Got leftovers?
+Reheating Leftovers: Got leftover wings?
 Avoid the microwave; make them taste like new again by using the air fryer or oven.
 Whichever way you go, toss them in for 15 minutes at 350.

 What to Serve with Smoked Turkey